umbraco/UmbracoDocs/Reference/Security/Security-hardening/index-v9.md

 The folders we want to lock down are `App_Plugins`, `Config`, and `Umbraco`.
 The prerequisite for this to work is that you’re using [IISRewrite](../../Routing/IISRewriteRules/index.md).

-If you’ve made sure that you’ve installed this on your server we can start locking down our Umbraco-folders.
-This can be down by following these three steps.
+If you’ve made sure that you’ve installed this on your server we can start locking down our Umbraco folders.
+This can be done by following these three steps:

 1. We are going to lock down /Umbraco/, but because API-controllers and Surface-controller will use the path /umbraco/api/ and /umbraco/surface/ these will also be locked down.
 Our first rule in the IISRewrite.config will be used to make sure that these are not locked by IP-address.